-On the left screen, there are drop-down menus for the import of new 3D fragments, and for loading and saving assembly hypothesis.
-Furthermore, there are 7 windows that can be resized according to the user's preferences:
+On the left screen, there are drop-down menus for the import of new 3D fragments, and for loading and saving the assembly hypothesis.
+Furthermore, there are 7 windows that can be resized according to the user's preferences.

-The fragment library (1). allows the user to browse through the database, and a list of the results shows thumbnails of the corresponding 3D fragments.
+The Fragment Library (1).
+This allows the user to browse through the database, and a list of the results shows thumbnails of the corresponding 3D fragments.
 These fragments can be associated to the left or right prop by a context menu, or they can be dragged to the desktop.

-The desktop (2). provides a space to render certain fragments or partial assemblies easily accessible.
+The Desktop (2).
+This provides a space to render certain fragments or partial assemblies easily accessible.

-The scene graph of the current assembly (3). illustrates the assembly hierarchy.
+The Scene Graph of the Current Assembly (3).
+This illustrates the assembly hierarchy.
 By clicking on the nodes on the scene graph, the corresponding fragment (or partial assembly) is highlighted by its bounding box, and it can be taken out of the entire assembly by dragging it to the desktop or to the fragment library.

-The status bar (4). provides visual feedback which foot pedals are currently hold down.
+The Status Bar (4).
+This provides visual feedback which foot pedals are currently held down.
 Furthermore, the speed of the translation of the fragments can be adjusted using a slider.

-The side view (5), top or bottom view (6), and rear view (7) help the user to better perceive the 3D space.
+The Side View (5), Top or Bottom View (6), and Rear View (7).
+These help the user to better perceive the 3D space.

 We take advantage of the rendering power of OpenSG, but of course, for very detailed 3D objects, the framerate drops.
-We plan to integrate some in-core or out of core progressive level of detail techniques in the near future.
+We plan to integrate some in-core or out-of-core progressive level-of-detail techniques in the near future.

 We also integrated a collision detection using the Open Dynamics Engine (ODE).
 Our first approach was to stop the movement of the virtual fragments when a collision was detected.
 We found this solution rather disturbing due to the lack of an active haptic feedback.
 Consequently, by default, the collision detection is disabled.
 Nevertheless, we are currently implementing a second approach where we do not stop the movement of the virtual fragments, but highlight the intersecting geometry in a different color.
-Note that during all the experiments described in this paper, we used the ArcheoTUI software without the collision detection.
+Note that during all the experiments described in this article, we used the ArcheoTUI software without the collision detection.